-6.6 Executive Director's Attendance at Meetings.
-The Director or, if the Director in unable to attend the meeting, then his or her designee, shall be present at all meetings of the Board.
+- 6.6 Executive Director's Attendance at Meetings.
+The Director or, if the Director in unable to attend the meeting, then his or her designee, shall be present at all meetings of the Board. - 6.7 Quorum.

-6.7 Quorum.
 The Board is comprised of five Commissioners.
 A majority (3) of the Commissioners shall constitute a quorum for the transaction of business.
-If a quorum is not present, the Commissioners attending the meeting may adjourn the meeting to a time when a quorum is present.
-If there is no pressing business, the meeting can be cancelled and the agenda added to the next scheduled meeting

-6.8 Voting.
-For purposes of voting on matters that come before the Board, the roll shall be called for all matters involving the expenditure of District funds, Ordinance, Resolution, propositions, creating a liability for the District, in all cases at the request of any Commissioner or as otherwise provided by law.
+If a quorum is not present, the Commissioners attending the meeting may adjourn and reschedule the meeting to a time when a quorum is present.
+If there is no pressing business, the meeting can be cancelled and the agenda added to the next scheduled meeting - 6.8 Voting.
+For purposes of voting on matters that come before the Board, the roll shall be called for all matters involving the expenditure of District funds, for all ordinances and resolutions, for all matters creating a liability for the District, and in all cases at the request of any Commissioner or as otherwise required by law.
 A voice vote can be used if deemed appropriate by the Board President.
 In a roll call vote, the ayes, nays, and absence of the Commissioners shall be recorded.
 The roll shall be called in rotating order such that the voting order is different for successive roll calls votes.
 The initiation and seconding of motions also shall be recorded.
-The President has the option of voting last on all roll call votes and has a right to vote upon all questions.

-6.9 Roberts Rules of Order.
-To the extent not otherwise provided in this Manual or other rules or procedures of the District, the Board may rely on the parliamentary procedures set forth in Robert's Rules of Order to resolve questions of procedure.

-6.10 Open Meetings.
+The President has the option of voting last on all roll call votes and has a right to vote upon all questions. - 6.9 Roberts Rules of Order.
+To the extent not otherwise provided in this Manual or other rules or procedures of the District, the Board may rely on the parliamentary procedures set forth in Robert's Rules of Order to resolve questions of procedure. - 6.10 Open Meetings.
 All regular, special, rescheduled, and reconvened meetings of the Board and any committee meetings and other Board-appointed task force and commission meetings shall be noticed and conducted in accordance with the Open Meetings Act (5 ILCS 120/1-1 et seq.).
-All meetings shall be open to the public except when an executive session is called in accordance with the Act.

-6.11 Policy Regarding Electronic and Other Communications Between Board Members.
+All meetings shall be open to the public except when an executive session is called in accordance with the Open Meetings Act. - 6.11 Policy Regarding Electronic and Other Communications Between Board Members.
 Commissioners are charged with knowledge of and responsibility for complying with the Open Meetings Act.
-This includes without limitation provisions pertaining to communications among commissioners via electronic means.
-Commissioners must understand and follow the Park District's Policy Regulating Communications Between Board Members (See Appendix E).
+This includes, without limitation, provisions pertaining to communications among Commissioners via electronic means.
+Commissioners must understand and follow the Park District's Policy Regulating Communications between Board Members (See Appendix E).
 Additionally, Commissioners should refrain from texting or otherwise using mobile communications devices during meetings to avoid even the appearance of a possible Open Meetings Act violation as well as the appearance of inattention to the proceedings.
 Any alleged consistent violation should immediately be reported to the Board President and/or the District's Attorney.
-If necessary, the District may advise appropriate legal officials of any violations.

-6.12 Closed Sessions.
-The Board may call a Closed Session meeting at such times as may be required for Board discussion of personnel matters; pending, probable, or imminent litigation; land acquisition; and other matters in accordance with the Open Meetings Act.
+If necessary, the District may advise appropriate legal officials of any violations. - 6.12 Closed Sessions.
+The Board or any Board committee may hold a closed session meeting at such times as may be required for Board discussion of matters exempted from public discussion under the provisions of the Open Meetings Act.
+Any such closed meetings shall be scheduled, conducted, and recorded in accordance with the Open Meetings Act.
+No final action may be taken at a closed meeting.